DerTyp7/Glassminers/Obsidian/Game Design/Monsters.md

 ## Knight
 The Knight Monster is a stationary monster that is invulnerable from one side through a shield.
 It has a slow, medium range attack using a lance.
 The attack will actually build up for a short while, giving the player time to react to an incoming attack.
 The attack however deals a lot of damage.
 As the shield blocks the light beam, players will need to bait this knight when trying to kill it, thus creating a big, time consuming challenge for them.

+## Fire Bug
+This monster will sometimes appear on lava tiles and attack players adjacent to their tile.
+They will also disappear after a very short while back into their lava pool.
+This monster makes lava tiles interesting and different to other blocking tiles (such as simple bedrock).
+This also makes lava lake biomes more interesting, as the players cannot stay close to a single lava tile for too long.
+It also puts some pressure on the player to keep moving, making the game more stressful and interesting and keeping the players on their toes.